A 1991 oil discovery in a meteor crater, “seized the attention of the Oklahoma oil industry” and attracted worldwide attention.

-About 450 million years ago, a meteor struck north-central Oklahoma, creating an impact crater – an astrobleme – more than eight miles wide.
+About 450 million years ago, a meteor about the size of a football struck north-central Oklahoma, creating an impact crater – an astrobleme – more than eight miles wide.

 As•tro•bleme (noun) – A depression, usually circular, on the surface of the Earth that is caused by the impact of a meteorite.
 From mid-20th century. astro- + Greek blçma “wound from a missile”

-Located about 20 miles southwest of Enid, the Ames crater – an astrobleme – is buried by about 9,000 feet of sediment, making it barely visible on the surface.
-The hidden crater remained unrecognized until 1991, when a prolific oilfield was discovered.
+Located about 20 miles southwest of Enid, the Ames astrobleme is buried by about 9,000 feet of sediment, making it barely visible on the surface.
+The impact crater remained unrecognized until 1991, when a prolific oilfield was discovered by Continnental Oil Company.

-On August 18, 2007, Ames citizens celebrated the opening of their astobleme museum describing the meteor’s (estimated to have been the size of a football) impact.
+On August 18, 2007, Ames citizens celebrated the historic discovery by opening of their Ames Astobleme Museum describing the small meteor’s large impact.

-The small, museum, which is without staff and open 24 hours, features high-tech, all-weather video panels on its north and south walls.
+The small museum, which requires no on-site staff and remains open 24 hours, features high-tech, all-weather video panels on its north and south walls.

 The panels describe the crater’s formation…and its geological significance, which was revealed by a leading independent producer in the early 1990s.